 - Active suicidality

-What are the differences among faith-based counselors, professional counsellors, and psychotherapists?
-There is not always an easy answer to this question since faith-based counselors might also be licensed as professional counselors and/or psychotherapists depending on their educational and clinical backgrounds, their approach to counseling, and whether they have met licensing requirements within their state.
+Faith-based counselors might also be licensed as professional counselors or psychotherapists depending on their educational and clinical backgrounds, their approach to counseling, and whether they have met licensing requirements within their state.

 Faith-based counseling can refer to different practices dependent upon the counselor.
-Faith-based counselors are commonly referred to as pastoral counselors, biblical counselors, and specific faith-based counselors, therapists, psychotherapists, or psychologists (e.g., Christian psychologists, Jewish therapists, etc.)
+Faith-based counselors are commonly known as pastoral counselors, biblical counselors, and specific faith-based counselors, therapists, psychotherapists, or psychologists (e.g., Christian psychologists, Jewish therapists, etc.)

-A Biblical Counselor is one who has a background in understanding and interpreting sacred texts within a particular religion.
-This counselor will use their understanding of these texts to provide guidance and support to their clients from a biblical perspective.3
+A Biblical Counselor has a background in understanding and interpreting sacred texts within a particular religion and will use these texts to provide their clients with guidance and support from a biblical perspective.3

-In some cases, in addition to their religious training, a pastoral counselor will have also completed a graduate level degree related to providing professional counseling (e.g., social work, counseling psychology, marriage and family counseling), which would allow them to be licenced to practice professional counselling or psychotherapy within their state.
+In some cases, in addition to their religious training, pastoral counselors will have also completed a graduate-level degree related to providing professional counseling (e.g., social work, counseling psychology, marriage, and family counseling), which would allow them to be licensed to practice professional counselling or psychotherapy within their state.
 Pastoral counselors tend to approach counseling from a religious/spiritual perspective.3

-A specific faith-based (e.g., Jewish, Muslim, Christian, Hindu) Professional Counselor, Psychotherapist, or Psychologist has completed extensive studies not only within their faith, but also in a psychology-related field.
-These counsellors will be licensed to practice within their state.
+A specific faith-based (e.g., Jewish, Muslim, Christian, Hindu) Professional Counselor, Psychotherapist, or Psychologist has completed extensive studies in their faith and a psychology-related field.
+These counselors will be licensed to practice within their state.
 They work to integrate both religious and psychological perspectives in a balanced way in their work with clients.3

 Common Types of Faith-Based Counseling Interventions

-There are a number of common interventions that might be utilized within faith-based counseling.
-Such interventions might include prayer or meditation, study of sacred texts, the act of forgiveness, mindfulness, and sacred rituals.3
+Several common interventions might be utilized within faith-based counseling.
+Such interventions might include prayer or meditation, the study of sacred texts, the act of forgiveness, mindfulness, and sacred rituals.3

 Prayer or Meditation

-Prayer refers to a form of communication in which a person or group directly addresses a spiritual entity for the purposes of requesting guidance, strength, or direct assistance with issues, and/or to express gratitude and adoration.
+Prayer is a form of communication in which a person or group directly addresses a spiritual entity to request guidance, strength, or direct assistance with issues or express gratitude and adoration.
 Meditation might also be a type of prayer, depending on the focus of the meditation.
-Meditation involves consciously directing one’s attention to focus and/or reflect on something specific (e.g., a word, a concept, nothingness, the experience of the present moment) for the purposes of enlightenment, understanding, spiritual connection, or insight.
+Meditation involves consciously directing attention to reflect on something specific (e.g., a word, a concept, nothingness, or the experience of the present moment) for enlightenment, understanding, spiritual connection, or insight.

 Reading and Interpreting Religious Texts

-Religious texts (e.g., the Christian Bbible, the Quran, the Tanakh) are studied to find guidance and direction regarding a framework for how to live one’s life and perspectives on meaning and purpose.
+Religious texts (e.g., the Christian Bible, Quran, Tanakh, etc.) are studied to find guidance and direction regarding a framework for life and perspectives on meaning and purpose.

 Forgiveness

-Each religion has its own teachings regarding forgiveness, and what is expected of followers.
-Asking for forgiveness from a spiritual entity and/or the person(s) one has wronged might be deemed the appropriate course of action based on one’s religious and/or spiritual beliefs and values.
+Each religion has its teachings regarding forgiveness and what is expected of followers.
+Asking for forgiveness from a spiritual entity or the person(s) one has wronged might be deemed the appropriate course of action based on one’s religious or spiritual beliefs and values.
 There might be specific steps one is expected to take regarding repentance or making amends for the wrong one has committed.
 There might also be directives in terms of forgiving others.

 Mindfulness

-Mindfulness refers to consciously focusing one’s attention on the moment, i.e., the here and now.
-It is a foundational practice of Buddhism.5 Mindfulness is learning to notice and accept what is, without judgement or trying to change it.
+Mindfulness refers to consciously focusing on the moment (i.e., the here and now).
+It is a foundational practice of Buddhism.5 Mindfulness is learning to notice and accept what is, without judgment or trying to change it.

-Fasting, repentance/atonement, and smudging are examples of spiritual rituals that might be used as interventions for the purposes of purification, healing, divination, and/or for strengthening spiritual connection.
+Fasting, repentance/atonement, and smudging are examples of spiritual rituals that might be used as interventions for purification, healing, divination, and strengthening spiritual connection.6,7,8,9

 Faith-Based Counseling Examples